oggy-dfin/fm-catalogue/README.md

 ﻿# Catalogue of Formal Verification Tools

-This is a catalogue of the various existing formal methods (formal verification) tools, with an eye towards apply them to software verification in an industrial setting.
+This is a catalogue of various existing formal methods (formal verification) tools, with an eye towards applying them to software verification in an industrial setting.
-We use the catalogue at DFINITY to inform ourselves about tools and evaluate them for our needs.
+We aim to use this catalogue at DFINITY to inform ourselves about tools and evaluate them for our needs.
+We invite others to also use this list for reference and ask experts of different tools to help us improve it.
 If a tool you know is not in the list, or has insufficient/wrong information, please send a PR!

 We list the following information for every tool: